nthc/cfx/README.md

 ===============
  To setup the wyf framework you have to do the following:

  1. Checkout the code from here into a directory called `lib`.
 This directory should be in the document root of your application.
  2. From your document root execute `php lib/setup/setup.php`
  3. Follow the steps and you should have a working dummy application before you know it.
 Remember you must have an empty postgres database read

-So to sum these up in commands (assuming your document root is /home/webapp/htdocs):
+So to sum these up in commands (assuming your document root is /var/www ):

+    $ cd /var/www
+    $ mkdir wyftest
-    $ cd /home/webapp/htdocs
+    $ cd wyftest
     $ git clone git://github.com/ekowabaka/wyf.git lib
     $ php lib/setup/setup.php

+After that you can point your browser to `http://localhost/wyftest` and if your system is behaving "normally" you should see a pretty login page.